Do you bring your lunch to work? Or do you usually opt to buy lunch?

 Sometimes making your lunch seems like a hassle, so buying a slice of pizza or a sandwich can be an easy solution.
 But those purchases can add up after a while and have the potential to affect not only your wallet, but your health as well.

-Anne Thorndike collaborated with the Mass General Department of Nutrition and Food Services to create the traffic-light food labelling program that was implemented in Mass General cafeterias beginning in 2010.
-The food labelling program, called Choose Well, Eat Well, rates the healthiness of all items for purchase with a green label (choose most often), a yellow label (choose less often) or a red label (choose least often).
+Dr. Thorndike previously collaborated with the Mass General Department of Nutrition and Food Services to create the traffic-light food labeling program that was implemented in Mass General cafeterias beginning in 2010.
+The program, called Choose Well, Eat Well, rates the healthiness of all items for purchase with a green label (choose most often), a yellow label (choose less often) or a red label (choose least often).

 Choose Well, Eat Well was created to educate employees and visitors and to encourage healthy choices.
-Although prior research by Dr. Thorndike and her colleagues demonstrated the program resulted in healthier food purchases, there was no way to evaluate how these choices affected health.
+Although prior research by Dr. Thorndike and her colleagues demonstrated the program resulted in healthier purchases of food at work, there was no way to evaluate how these choices affected health.

 This time around, Thorndike and her team wanted to dig deeper and monitor the food choices made at work to see if they could affect a person’s risk of cardiometabolic disease and impact overall health.

 The study involved 602 employees at Mass General who regularly used on site cafeterias with the Choose Well, Eat Well system.
-Their diets and worksite food purchases were monitored and evaluated over a three month period using a Healthy Purchasing Score, a weighted average using the Choose Well, Eat Well labelling system.
+Their diets and purchases of food at work were monitored and evaluated over a three month period using a Healthy Purchasing Score, a weighted average using the Choose Well, Eat Well labeling system.

 Researchers also measured 24-hour dietary intake using the Healthy Eating Index, BMI, blood pressure and HbA1c to assess diabetic risk for each participant.“There is definitely a relationship between what you’re purchasing at work and your overall dietary intake and health risk factors are,” — Anne Thorndike, MD, MPH, Massachusetts General Hospital Click To Tweet

-Overall, healthier worksite food purchases were associated with lower risk of obesity, high blood pressure and diabetes/prediabetes.
+Overall, healthier purchases of food at work were associated with lower risk of obesity, high blood pressure and diabetes/prediabetes.